PavelApostolov/Redux-BurgerShop/README.md

+The code is based on Maximilian Schwarzmüller course in Udemy with some changes and code styling improvements.

 [React-BurgerShop](https://github.com/PavelApostolov/ReactJS-BurgerShop) app refactored with Redux more convenient access to the state by the different components.
 It lets you design a tasty burger with ingredients and their quantity of your choice.

 # How does it work